 - A general GRE score, no more than five years old, is required for the MSEd in School Psychology, PsyD in School/ Clinical Child Psychology, PhD program in Clinical Psychology (Health Care Emphasis), PhD in School Psychology and the PhD in Mental Health Counseling.
-While not mandated for initial admission, the Psychology subject exam may later be required of candidates in the MSEd and PsyD programs.
+While not mandated for initial admission, the Psychology subject exam may later be required of candidates in the MSEd.
+PhD and PsyD programs.

 - MA in Media and Communication Arts applicants must submit a portfolio containing samples of their prior work (for example: press releases, advertisements, presentations, writing samples, etc.).

 For Lubin School of Business applicants:

-If you have a cumulative GPA of 3.20 or above for all of your undergraduate work, and your degree is from an accredited U.S. four-year institution, you may be considered for admission to any MBA or MS program without submitting a GMAT or GRE score.
+If you have a cumulative GPA of 3.20 or above for all of your undergraduate work, and you hold a bachelors degree from an accredited institution, you will be considered for admission to any MBA or MS program without submitting a GMAT or GRE score.

-If you are applying to the one year fast track MBA in Financial Management or Marketing Management, you must have a cumulative GPA of 3.30 or above, a grade of B or better for all business core courses from an AACSB-accredited U.S. business school, and a satisfactory GMAT or GRE score.
-Applicants with a cumulative GPA of 3.20 or above will be considered without the GMAT/GRE.
+- If you are applying to the one year fast track MBA in Financial Management or Marketing Management, you must have a cumulative GPA of 3.30 or above, a grade of B or better for all business core courses from an AACSB-accredited business school, and a satisfactory GMAT or GRE score.

 - If you are an MBA applicant who already holds a business-related master's or doctoral degree, you may request a waiver of the GMAT or GRE.